 View bank transfer details

-Payments made by customers who used their unique account and routing number will be automatically matched when customer only has one outstanding invoice and payment.
+Payments made by customers who used their unique account and routing number will be automatically matched when the customer only has one outstanding invoice and payment.
 In the case that the customer has multiple outstanding invoices, you will need to find the correct invoice to match the payment to.

 I accidentally matched the wrong payment to an invoice.
 How do I match payment to the correct invoice?